turingschool/try-turing/info-application/online-application/index.md

 - Don't rush!
 How long you take on the quiz isn't nearly as important as getting the right answer.
 Our recommendation is to slow down to carefully get through those questions.
 - It's hard to keep all of this information in your head.
 Write it down! <a target="blank" href="https://www.youtube.com/watch?v=d7mUPexyLZE">Here's an example of how you might diagram a logic puzzle</a>.
 - Use the process of elimination if you get stuck.
 All questions will be multiple choice.
 Remember - one of those choices is the right answer.
 Go through them one by one and find it!
 - When in doubt, talk it out.
 In software development, we call this process <a target="blank" href="https://www.freecodecamp.org/news/rubber-duck-debugging/">rubber ducking</a>.
-If you talk through your problem out loud (even if no one is listening, you're likely to get un-stuck!
+If you talk through your problem out loud (even if no one is listening), you're likely to get un-stuck!
 - Give your brain some breaks!
 There's often pressure to just think harder and push through when you're stuck, but that's not a great strategy.
 Our brains need breaks!
 When you hit a blocker, take a minute or two away from your screen.
 Pet your dog!
 Touch a tree!
 Drink some water!
 You'll be amazed at what light bulbs will go off when you come back.

 Looking for more thorough walkthroughs?
 Try these resources: